 The Yellowknife North Slave campus, located in the N.W.T.’s capital city, is the site of the school’s nursing program, which has graduated more than 350 registered nurses.

-A majority of Aurora’s students identify as Indigenous and come from remote communities.
+A majority of Aurora’s students identify as Indigenous and come from northern communities.
 The school offers more than 35 certificate, diploma, degree, upgrading and apprenticeship programs designed to respond to the labour needs of the region.
-Areas of study include office and business administration, leadership, industrial training, mining, environment and natural resources, and health and human services.
+Areas of study include office and business administration, leadership, industrial training, mining, the environment and natural resources, and health and human services.